MM805W17MiniProject/DataVisualization/README.md

 <snippet>
   <content>
 # MiniProject of MM802
  - Visualize crime data collected from Edmonton city open data project.
-Data used can be found:[[here|https://www.edmonton.ca/residential_neighbourhoods/property_tax_assessment/property-assessment.aspx]].
+Data used can be found at :https://www.edmonton.ca/residential_neighbourhoods/property_tax_assessment/property-assessment.aspx.
 We aimed to visualize criminal data in Edmonton in bar charts.
  - Further details will be put here.
  - Team members: Xuping Fang, Ke Gong, Comet Li.